GBdeMiranda/HMSS_Study/README.md

 # Stable and Stabilized Hybrid Finite Element Methods for Miscible Flows in Heterogeneous Porous Media

-This repository hosts the code from the research "Stable and Stabilized Hybrid Finite Element Methods for Miscible Flows in Heterogeneous Porous Media", a requisite for a master's degree in computational modeling.
-The research focuses on hybrid finite element methods, emphasizing stability and stabilization for simulating incompressible miscible displacements in porous media.
-It integrates transport and Darcy's equations.
-The provided code facilitates implementation and evaluation of these methods, aiding researchers in advancing this field of study.
+This repository contains code from a master's thesis in computational modeling.
+The work develops hybrid finite element methods with stability and stabilization techniques for simulating incompressible miscible displacements in porous media through coupled transport and Darcy equations.
+The implementation enables testing and evaluation of these numerical methods.

-Access the documented in Portuguese study at the following link: [Métodos de Elementos Finitos Híbridos Estáveis e Estabilizados para Escoamentos Miscíveis em Meios Porosos Heterogêneos](http://repositorio.ufjf.br:8080/jspui/bitstream/ufjf/13092/1/gabrielbrandaodemiranda.pdf).
+The complete thesis (in Portuguese) is available at: [Métodos de Elementos Finitos Híbridos Estáveis e Estabilizados para Escoamentos Miscíveis em Meios Porosos Heterogêneos](http://repositorio.ufjf.br:8080/jspui/bitstream/ufjf/13092/1/gabrielbrandaodemiranda.pdf).